OSGConnect/tutorial-AutoDockVina/README.md

 	queue 1

 Next we see the execution script `vina_run.sh`.
 The execution script and its commands are executed on a worker node out in the Open Science Pool.
-The first two commands will unzip the file containing the AutoDock Vina program and make it accessible on the command line.
-We will also make a folder inside the job for the results.
-Then we can then run a typical vina command.

 **Change needed:** If your download tar.gz file has a different name, change it in the script below, in the `tar` command.

 	#!/bin/bash

-	VINA_DIR=$1

-	# Unzip autodock vina software into a folder called autodock
-	tar -xzf autodock_vina.tar.gz
-	export PATH=$PWD/${VINA_DIR}/bin:$PATH

-	# Make a directory for results
-	mkdir results

 	# Run vina
 	vina --config receptor_config.txt \
-		 --ligand ligand.pdbqt --out results/receptor-ligand.pdbqt \
+		 --ligand ligand.pdbqt --out results/receptor-ligand.pdbqt
-		 --log results/receptor-ligand.log

 ## Submit the Docking Job

 We submit the job using `condor_submit` command as follows